 MIT PRIMES: How to Apply

 This page provides instructions for applying to MIT PRIMES, a research program for students living within driving distance from Boston.
-To apply to PRIMES-USA, a nationwide research program, see How to Apply to PRIMES-USA page.
+To apply to PRIMES-USA, a nationwide research program for students living outside Greater Boston, see How to Apply to PRIMES-USA page.
 To apply to PRIMES Circle, a math enrichment program for local students from urban public high schools, see How to Apply to PRIMES Circle page.
 For more information about MIT PRIMES, see MIT PRIMES program details page.